Reese Poffenbarger

-Reese Poffenbarger is an American college football quarterback for the North Texas Mean Green.
-He previously played for the Old Dominion Monarchs, Albany Great Danes and the Miami Hurricanes.
+Reese Poffenbarger is an American college football quarterback for the Akron Zips.
+He previously played for the Old Dominion Monarchs, Albany Great Danes, Miami Hurricanes and North Texas Mean Green.

-High school career
+Early life

 Poffenbarger attended Middletown High School in Middletown, Maryland.
-As a senior, Poffenbarger passed for 2,943 yards and 32 touchdowns before committing to play college football at Old Dominion University.
+As a senior, he passed for 2,943 yards and 32 touchdowns before committing to play college football at Old Dominion University.

 College career

 Albany

 Poffenbarger redshirted in 2021 at Old Dominion before deciding to transfer to the University at Albany, SUNY.
 Entering the 2022 season, Poffenbarger competed with Tyler Szalkowski and Joey Carino for Albany's starting quarterback job, with Poffenbarger being named the starter in the season opener against Baylor.
 Against Fordham, Poffenbarger threw for 412 yards, setting the school record for single game passing yards.
-He finished the season throwing for 2,999 yards and 24 touchdowns, being named the CAA Offensive Rookie of the Year.
+He finished the season throwing for 2,999 yards and 24 touchdowns, earning CAA Offensive Rookie of the Year honors.
 He was also named a finalist for the Jerry Rice Award.
 The following season, Poffenbarger led Albany to the FCS semifinals, being named an FCS third-team All-American.
 After leading the FCS in passing touchdowns (36) and passing yards (3,603), he entered the transfer portal for a second time.
 He finished his career at Albany as the school's all-time touchdown passes leader.